plut/infinity_compiler/guide/src/lua_core.md

 If no rows match the query, then an empty table is returned.

+## `simod.insert(table, row)`: insert a new game object

+`row` is a table containing the row to be inserted, as key-value pairs; the keys are strings matching the column headers for this table (with the same case).

+This returns the number of lines inserted.
+If the row does not match the format for this table then an error is thrown.

+## `simod.get(table, fieldname, primary)`: read a single field entry

+This returns the value of column `fieldname` on the line where the primary key is `primary`.

+If no such line (or column) exists then an error is thrown.

 ## `simod.select(table, primary)`: read one row in a table

 This returns the content of the row with primary key `primary`